Pegasus (Trippie Redd album): Background

 The album was announced by Redd in March 2020 via his Instagram story with the caption reading "PEGASUS, the album.
 One day".
 Redd said that the album would take a "dreamy, nostalgic and outer space" approach this time around.
 Later in June 2020, Redd had announced a deluxe version for the album, and that it would be his rock project that he teased in March 2019, and gave more information about the upcoming album on an Instagram live stream.
 He stated that the songs on the album would be put in a specific order as his previous project A Love Letter to You 4, with love songs being first, deep in the middle, and hard songs last.
 He said Pegasus would "be way better" than A Love Letter to You 4, and that "it takes you from place to place as far as genre goes.
 The whole goal with that was...
 I was thinking next level".

+In April 2020, Redd stated: “The direction on the album is supposed to feel mystical.
+Like dreamy, nostalgic, outer space.
+Everything is gonna feel like some off-the-wall fairy tale type shit.
+For example, I got songs on there called “Pink Pixie Dust”, a self-titled song “Pegasus”, a song named “Fairy Tales”, a song named “The Milky Way”.
+It’s all going in that direction.
+“Love Scars 4” will be on this album too.”

 On August 18, 2020, the full album leaked after Redd had stated that he would delay the album further if more of his music continued to leak online.
 According to an interview with Redd's labelmate, rapper 6ix9ine, Pegasus was pushed back for months by Redd's label who felt that a new project from Redd would not gain enough traction to be financially viable.

 On February 19, 2021, the collaborative deluxe project with Travis Barker titled Neon Shark vs Pegasus was released featuring 14 new songs including the 2020 single "Dreamer" and various collaborations with singer Machine Gun Kelly.
 Prior to the album's official release, the deluxe version was accidentally leaked on the streaming service Tidal, before being taken down minutes later.